materialsproject/public-docs/methodology/materials-methodology/piezoelectric-constants.md

 ![](../../.gitbook/assets/Piezo\_wiki\_fig.png)

-&#x20;_Figure 4: Piezoelectric tensors and symmetry classes considered in this work.
+ _Figure 4: Piezoelectric tensors and symmetry classes considered in this work.
 Typical representations of the longitudinal piezoelectric modulus in 3D are also shown for each crystal point group.
 Note that depending on the components of the piezoelectric tensor, the surface representation can differ from those shown here.
 See the paper_ [_A database to enable discovery and design of piezoelectric materials_](http://www.nature.com/articles/sdata201553) _for details._

 ## Citation